 Some flat-footed players, however, reported a long adjustment period to the shoes, mainly due to the new wrap tongue concept implemented in the shoes.
 Also, the shoes’ high price was a disconcerting factor for some, but the performance certainly lived up to the price.

 K-Swiss took the market by surprise with the release of Bigshot Light 3 shoes.
-They come with an advanced array of performance enhancing features that are tailored for females, all at a low price, which is why they still remain one of the best tennis shoes for flat feet women.
+They come with an advanced array of performance-enhancing features that are tailored for females, all at a low price, which is why they still remain one of the best tennis shoes for flat feet womens.

 Design and Material

 The Bigshot Light 3 shoes radiate a simple, elegant look in a range of light-toned colors.
 The upper is crafted from enhanced industrial fabric and reinforced with leather for added durability.